Ketchican Alaska to Seattle on a 50 ft Steel Scow

 One of the clamps on the throttle cables

-Unfortunately, this delivery was one of the most eventful deliveries I’ve ever done…now that I say that, so many memories come to mind of more traumatizing deliveries.
-I should clarify that this was “eventful” in that there were several debilitating mechanical failures.
+Unfortunately, this delivery was one of the more eventful deliveries I’ve ever done…now that I say that, so many memories come to mind of more traumatizing deliveries.
+I should clarify that this was “eventful” in that there were several debilitating mechanical failures that caused substantial delays and cost for the owner.
 There were so many mechanical failures that the passage took three times as long as expected.
 The positive aspects were that we didn’t get bad weather and that the boat was delivered to the owner with a bunch of work done that they would have had to do or discover on their own.

-I was contacted well before the delivery, which is nice because I can gather the best crew possible.
-The boat was located in Anacortes and near me, which allowed me to see it beforehand, another big plus.
-Another big plus was that the owner wanted to do things right and was willing to pay for it, sadly, something that people don’t do enough.
+I was contacted well before the delivery, which is nice because I can gather the best crew possible and the boat was located in Anacortes Washington and a ferry ride away, which allowed me to see it beforehand, another big plus.
+Another bitt of good fortune was that the owner wanted to do things right and was willing to pay for it, sadly, something that people don’t do enough.

 Whenever I'm asked to move a newly bought boat out of the San Juans, I encourage people to use the vessel while it’s in this amazing cruising ground first.
 The new owner was amenable to that, and we discussed covering some of the ASA material and getting him certified to the Bareboat Cruising level while it was in the NW.
 Now I know what some are thinking: why isn't he already a certified or an otherwise capable skipper?
 While I strongly recommend people learn first and then look for a boat, many don’t do this, and there are lots of reasons for this.
 This boat buyer was purchasing a boat that he was planning to live on first and foremost, and then, by the time he retired, be at the level necessary to sail away.

-Unfortunately, work got in the way of our shakedown cruise, and we had to focus on the delivery.
+Unfortunately, work got in the way of our shakedown cruise, and we had to focus on the delivery prep.
 This is expensive because owners pay for two slips until the crew can depart.
-Originally, we had spoken about leaving in March, but statistically speaking, the difference between March and April for finding favorable winds is distinct.
-So I told the owner we could cast off in March, but we may have to wait on the weather once the crew gets together.
+Originally, we had spoken about leaving in March, but statistically speaking, the difference between March and April for finding favorable winds is distinct. (see scans of Pilot Charts) So I told the owner we could cast off in March, but we may have to wait on the weather once the crew gets together.
 This could result in several “lay days” waiting for weather, and worst case: having to recrew the boat in a semi-remote place.
 This makes transportation expensive and hard to find a good crew on short notice, once there is a weather window and the boat is ready.

 All that said and we decided on the beginning of April to depart.
-I'm so glad that we did because there were southerly gales all through March, and even the week before we left, I was watching what was a substantial Southerly was forecast to come in right as we were planning to head South around Cape Flattery.
+I'm so glad that we did because there were southerly gales all through March, and even the week before we left, I was watching what was a substantial Southerly forecast to come in right as we were planning to head South around Cape Flattery.
+“Planning” we were but the boat had other ideas..

 Tom, Madison (Mad Dog) Har Rai, Max and Me.
 (If Mad Dog looks like he just woke up you would be right.)
 Charleston Fuel Dock